 It basically means:

-• You pass the goal definition to the team with the task to elaborate the path to the goal and prepare Project plan with all the task, effort estimates, budget…
+• You pass the goal definition to the team with the task to elaborate the path to the goal and prepare a Project plan with all the tasks, effort estimates, budget…

-• Your team is reporting the work progress and you check the work progress just according to the plan and ask then unpleasant questions in case the team is not on track.
+• Your team is reporting the work progress and you check the work progress just according to the plan and ask them unpleasant questions in case the team is not on track.

-• In a case of any issue pops up you ask the team for solution proposal or action you have to make to resolve the issue.
+• In the case of any issue that pops up you ask the team for a solution proposal or action you have to make to resolve the issue.
 I have experience with a guy asking the team for action he can execute by a short phone call.
-I see some value of this approach.
+I see some value in this approach.

 Typical aspects of Content Focus:

 • Participation in content creation that grows up to the commitment to craft real deliverables.
-It can effectively block PM from PM work thus paralyze her/him.
+It can effectively block PM from PM work thus paralyzing her/him.

-• Preparation of project plan, effort estimates, resource plans that can again range from facilitation of the project team workshops to sole development of all plans needed.
+• Preparation of the project plan, effort estimates, and resource plans that can again range from facilitation of the project team workshops to sole development of all plans needed.

 • Active or even proactive issue resolution with the active generation of possible solution options with the variable participation of her/his project mates.